castroCrea/moon-obsidian-marco-plugin/README.md

 /Notes/ideas.md
 {{END_PATH}}
 ```
-If you do that it will check the first if not good take the second if not good the last one.
+If you do that, it will check the first one.
+If it's not good, it will take the second one.
+If the second one isn't good either, it will take the last one.
-If path at the end is empty it will note create the note.
+If the path is empty at the end, it will not create the note.

 ## Condition

-You can insert content with condition.
+You can insert content based on a condition.
-So far condition is only do exist or not exist
+Currently, the condition only checks if something exists or does not exist.
 ```
 {{IF ...}}Write something{{END_IF ...}}

-// example:
+// Example:
 {{PATH}}
 {{IF TITLE}}{{TITLE}}.md{{END_IF TITLE}}
 {{END_PATH}}